 By Jackson Goode, Engineer at nLine

-nLine has built the Plotly.js Panel for Grafana to explore visualizations and enable interactivity of our energy data for our analysts and partners.
+nLine built the Plotly.js Panel for Grafana to visualize, explore, and interact with the rich energy data we collect for our analysts and partners.
 We’ve open-sourced the code and contributed it as a Grafana community plugin for anyone on the platform to use.
 So far we’ve addressed dozens of community issues, features, and suggestions and are nearing 1 million downloads.
 This blog provides a look a how the project came to be, from tenable fork to a robust rewrite that fits seamlessly within the Grafana ecosystem.

 At nLine, data collection and analysis are at the core of what we do.
 However, the quality of our data, from source to analysis, is best appreciated when effectively visualized.
 This motivation led us to create GridWatch, a robust, interactive, and multi-tenant dashboard experience built on Grafana, an excellent open-source tool that handles user management, data source connections, and variables for our dashboards.
 Grafana is a great example of a platform built in public and one that benefits from feedback and contributions from the open-source community.